doug147/bad_vivox/README.md

 ![Path to drop winmm.dll](https://i.imgur.com/KzdzUHz.png)

 3. That's all, you should now be able to run ARK from the dev kit in standalone mode without the Vivox errors.
-See below for how it works
+See below for how it works.

 ## How it works